bopandrade/OpenKoreUpdater/README.md

 # Scripts
-Small scripts made in different languages for a specific purpose.

 #### ImperiaOnline.au3
 A fully functional AutoIt bot for the Imperia Online game.
 It worked based of conditions deducted by screen color.